E. J. Nemeth

 Ernest Joseph "E. J." Nemeth is an American former professional football quarterback.
-He played college football at Sacred Heart University and King's College (PA).
+He played college football at Sacred Heart University and King's College.
 He won the American Indoor Football (AIF) championship three times, in 2010, 2013, and 2015.

 Early life

 Nemeth attended Notre Dame High School in Lawrence Township, New Jersey, where he graduated in 2001.

 College career

 Nemeth attended Sacred Heart University upon his high school graduation, continuing his football career.
 After two seasons with Sacred Heart, Nemeth transferred to King's College (PA) where he would use one season eligibility.
 After 2003, Nemeth dropped out to become a beer distributor.

 Nemeth re-enrolled in college in 2010 at Towson University, but dropped out due to financial restrictions.
 He re-enrolled at Towson in 2013.

 Professional career

 In 2015, Nemeth signed with the York Capitals of American Indoor Football.
 Nemeth's play won him both the Offensive MVP and the League MVP in 2015.
 In 2019, he signed with the New York Streets.
 After leaving the Streets, Nemeth signed with the Atlantic City Blackjacks.